aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/merging-and-unmerging-cells/detect-merged-cells-in-a-worksheet/_index.md

             const file = fileInput.files[0];
             const arrayBuffer = await file.arrayBuffer();

-            // Instantiate a new Workbook by opening the uploaded excel file const wkBook = new Workbook(new Uint8Array(arrayBuffer));
+            // Instantiate a new Workbook by opening the uploaded Excel file const wkBook = new Workbook(new Uint8Array(arrayBuffer));

             // Get a worksheet in the workbook